2001 President's Cup (tennis)

-The 2001 President's Cup was a men's tennis tournament played on outdoor hard courts in Tashkent in Uzbekistan and was part of the International Series of the 2001 ATP Tour.
+The 2001 President's Cup was a men's tennis tournament played on outdoor hardcourts in Tashkent in Uzbekistan and was part of the International Series of the 2001 ATP Tour.
 The tournament ran from 10 September through 16 September 2001.
 First-seeded Marat Safin won the singles title.

 Finals

 Singles

 RUS Marat Safin defeated RUS Yevgeny Kafelnikov, 6–2, 6–2.